hopeness/sveltekit-storefront/README.md

 Currently, this starter uses Braintree checkout only.
 Your backend must be configured for Braintree payments.

+## NOTE

+For even more ideas to get you started, someone shared a customized version of this starter here: https://github.com/NikoJunttila/vendure-svelte-pevey-storefront

 ## Creating a project

 ```bash